 Note that all applications to our MD/PhD program are handled through the American Medical College Application Service® (AMCAS®).
-If you are interested in pursuing a career as a physician–scientist, the AMCAS® application for the 2017–18 academic year opens on May 1.
-The MD/PhD program begins receiving application data on July 1.
+If you are interested in pursuing a career as a physician–scientist, the AMCAS® application for the 2020–21 academic year opens on May 4 and becomes open for submission on May 28.
+The MD/PhD program begins receiving application data on July 10.

 A Message from the Director of the Medical Scientist Training Program